Exploring Cloud Networking: SD-WAN, VPN Gateways, Load Balancers, and More

 3. Cloud Load Balancer

-Cloud services like AWS Direct Connect and Azure ExpressRoute provide a private, dedicated connection between on-premises data centers and the cloud.
-These connections offer lower latency and more reliable performance compared to standard internet connections.
+Services like AWS Direct Connect and Azure ExpressRoute offer private, high-throughput connections between enterprise data centers and the cloud.
+These options deliver better performance and lower latency compared to typical internet-based routes.

 Benefits of Cloud Networking